-Today I’ll just upload a short how to article, explaining how to use a relay module.
-Some time ago I bought a dirt cheap relay module for controlling high power LEDs with a Raspberry Pi on amazon.
+Today I’ll just upload a short how-to article, explaining how to use a relay module.
+Some time ago I bought a dirt cheap relay module for controlling high power LEDs with a Raspberry Pi on Amazon.
 One of these modules cost about 2$ (shipping included), which is a fantastic price, so I ordered 5 modules.
-In this very short article I want to explain how you can use such a module in one of your projects.
+In this very short article, I want to explain how you can use such a module in one of your projects.

 But what is a relay?
 It is a simple magnetic switch.
-If it’s supplied with voltage, a little coil in the relay’s housing will get magnetic and close a contact and therefore it will also close the electrical circuit, just like your light switch.
+If it’s supplied with a voltage, a little coil in the relay’s housing will get magnetic and close a contact and therefore it will also close the electrical circuit, just like your light switch.
 So you could say that a relay is an automatic switch.
 But what makes it special?
 Most relays have a way higher voltage and amperage rating than let’s say transistors.
 My relay module comes with two independent relays on one board.
 The PCB has some male headers on the right side and one PCB screw-terminal with three ports per relay:

 Most of the connections should be pretty self explanatory, but here comes a complete table with the descriptions of each terminal/header:

 |VCC||+5V supply voltage for the relay.
 Might differ if you have a different relay/board, refer to your relay’s datasheet if you are uncertain about your relays supply voltage.|

 |INx||Input x for controlling the relay, where x is a whole number.
 My board has two relays so for example IN1 is for controlling relay 1.
 Pull this PIN low to close the relay’s output.|

 |NOx||Normally Open (NO) contact of the relay.
 If the relay’s IN pin is high, no current will flow on this terminal.|